tomas-ravalli/fcb-smart-booking/README.md

 | **Computation Time**| Measuring the wall-clock time it takes for the grid search to complete for a given match.                       | The time must be within acceptable operational limits to allow for rapid, on-demand analysis by the commercial team. |

 </details>

+The model's output is a forecast of the **total number of seats** that will ultimately be available for a given match in a specific zone.
+This is not just the number of seats currently free, but a prediction of the final count after all season ticket holders have made their decision.
+The commercial team uses this forecast to confidently open sales for a percentage of these predicted seats, effectively selling inventory before it officially exists on the system.

 ### Validation